UniMath/agda-unimath/src/univalent-combinatorics.lagda.md

 therefore help with counting finite structures up to isomorphism.
 The main piece of machinery that helps in this task is the general notion of π-finiteness.
-A level `k` π-finite type is a type that has finitely many connected components, such that all its homotopy groups up to level `k` are finite.
+A level `k` π-finite type is a type that has finitely many connected components, such that all its homotopy groups up to level `k` are finite and all its homotopy groups above level `k` are trivial.
 The π-finite types enjoy useful closure properties, such as closedness under Σ, cartesian products, coproducts, and closedness under Π under a mild condition.

 ## Modules in the univalent combinatorics namespace